grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/15-WebSocket-close--.md

 ### Example

-_A k6 script that will initiate WebSocket connection and close it using `onopen` handler._
+_A k6 script that initiates a WebSocket connection and closes it using the `onopen` handler._

 <CodeGroup labels={["example-websocket-close.js"]} lineNumbers={[]} showCopyButton={[true]}>